WPChill/strong-testimonials/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Simple yet powerful.
-Very customizable.
-Developer-friendly.

 == Description ==
+## An easy-to-use testimonial plugin to collect and show customer feedback in WordPress

-In just a few steps, you will be collecting and publishing your testimonials or reviews.
-Beginners and pros alike will appreciate the wealth of flexible features refined over the years from user feedback and requests.
+Easily collect and publish testimonials in just a few steps.
+Packed with flexible features refined over the years, perfect for beginners and pros alike!

 = SEE HOW EASY IT IS TO GET STARTED WITH STRONG TESTIMONIALS = https://www.youtube.com/watch?v=3nyvRvoxMxY

-**Premium features only available in Strong Testimonials - Paid version:**
+## Premium features only available in Strong Testimonials - Paid version:

-- [Import reviews from external sources](https://strongtestimonials.com/docs/testimonial-importer/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Import+reviews): With our dedicated 3-rd party importer, you can now automate importing, managing, and displaying your testimonials from
+* [Import reviews from external sources](https://strongtestimonials.com/docs/testimonial-importer/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Import+reviews): With our dedicated 3-rd party importer, you can now automate importing, managing, and displaying your testimonials from
 Google, Facebook, Booking, Airbnb, Yelp, Trustpilot, Capterra, and G2.
-- [Custom Testimonial Collection Form Fields](https://strongtestimonials.com/docs/custom-fields-2/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Custom+form+fields): Easily assign custom fields to a testimonial view if you want to add extra fields to your testimonial submission forms and optionally display this alongside testimonials on your website.
+* [Custom Testimonial Collection Form Fields](https://strongtestimonials.com/docs/custom-fields-2/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Custom+form+fields): Easily assign custom fields to a testimonial view if you want to add extra fields to your testimonial submission forms and optionally display this alongside testimonials on your website.
 The perfect example is with a car review website.
 Using the Custom Fields extension, you can gather detailed testimonials that include information such as car manufacturer, model, and horsepower.
-- [Multiple Testimonial Collection Forms](https://strongtestimonials.com/docs/creating-multiple-forms/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Multiple+forms): You can now create multiple forms to collect testimonials from your website visitors and customers.
+* [Multiple Testimonial Collection Forms](https://strongtestimonials.com/docs/creating-multiple-forms/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Multiple+forms): You can now create multiple forms to collect testimonials from your website visitors and customers.
 You can easily create new forms to gather testimonials for different types of products on your website.
 There is no limit to the number of forms you can create or use.
-- [Advanced Views](https://strongtestimonials.com/docs/fields-reordering/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Advanced+views): Easily define the display order of your testimonial fields.
+* [Advanced Views](https://strongtestimonials.com/docs/fields-reordering/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Advanced+views): Easily define the display order of your testimonial fields.
 Re-order the name, image, URL, and testimonial content fields through drag & drop.
-- [Properties](https://strongtestimonials.com/docs/properties/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Properties): If you are not a fan of calling your product reviews testimonials, then use this extension to replace the default text (testimonials) with another one such as reviews or ratings.
+* [Properties](https://strongtestimonials.com/docs/properties/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Properties): If you are not a fan of calling your product reviews testimonials, then use this extension to replace the default text (testimonials) with another one such as reviews or ratings.
-- [Captcha anti-spam form Protection](https://strongtestimonials.com/docs/adding-spam-control-to-your-forms/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Captcha): Protection for spam is something all websites need.
+* [Captcha anti-spam form Protection](https://strongtestimonials.com/docs/adding-spam-control-to-your-forms/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Captcha): Protection for spam is something all websites need.
-- [Templates](https://strongtestimonials.com/docs/pro-templates/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Templates): Beautifully designed & pixel-perfect templates, ready to use to showcase your testimonials.
+* [Templates](https://strongtestimonials.com/docs/pro-templates/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Templates): Beautifully designed & pixel-perfect templates, ready to use to showcase your testimonials.
 Don't lose clients with a poor design.
-- [Infinite Scroll](https://strongtestimonials.com/docs/infinite-scroll/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Infinite+scroll): Using this extension you can control the number of testimonials that are visible on a pages first load.
+* [Infinite Scroll](https://strongtestimonials.com/docs/infinite-scroll/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Infinite+scroll): Using this extension you can control the number of testimonials that are visible on a pages first load.
 As the user starts scrolling down the page, more testimonials are brought into view using a continuous loading animation.
-- [Enhanced emails](https://strongtestimonials.com/docs/enhanced-emails/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Enhanced+emails): Send a thank you email to your client once their testimonial is approved.
+* [Enhanced emails](https://strongtestimonials.com/docs/enhanced-emails/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=Enhanced+emails): Send a thank you email to your client once their testimonial is approved.
 Increase brand loyalty by showing you really care about your clients.
 Keep your clients engaged and increase your chances of selling more.
-- Priority email support.
+* Priority email support.
-- Support and updates for 12 months.
+* Support and updates for 12 months.

 **[Learn more about Strong Testimonials - Paid version .](https://strongtestimonials.com/pricing/?utm_source=wordpress.org&utm_medium=link&utm_campaign=description&utm_term=ST+pro)**

-### Style
+### About the testimonials style

 This plugin provides a few designs with only basic style options for background color and font color.
 Everything else will be inherited from your theme.